aws-samples/dr-with-eks-efs/README.md

 ---

 > [!NOTE]
 > It is important to understand that once the replication configuration is deleted both file systems become writable.
 Hence in a real production environment you may want to make sure that the application stack in the DR region does not try to write data.
+You can achieve this by performing this step in a coordinated fashion.

 ---